lachlan-waugh/6445/slides/content/week05.md

 ### when is this useful
 * there's a lot you can't get from a harddisk image
-    * if a program was executed
+    * if/when a program was executed
-    * when it was executed
     * how it was executed (arguments, lifespan)

 * some malware never touches the disk

 ---

 ### fileless malware
+* even if it never touches disk, at some point, it has to be in memory
 * process hollowing: when a legitimate process is paused, duplicated, and then it's executable memory is replaced with malicious code
-* even if it never touches disk, at some point, it has to be in memory
+* this can bypass simple AVs which ignore whitelisted/trusted services

 > read more [here](https://www.trellix.com/en-au/security-awareness/ransomware/what-is-fileless-malware.html) and [here](https://www.crowdstrike.com/cybersecurity-101/malware/fileless-malware/)